 Hey, it’s Dr. Troy here.
 Zenaptic Chiropractic.

 I want to talk about Facet Syndrome; if you’ve been diagnosed with facet syndrome or you know somebody.
-Basically, what that is in the vertebral joint, there’s three different joints.
+Basically, what that is in the vertebral joint, there are three different joints.
 Let’s call them tripod.
 You have the disc, which everybody knows about discs, disc bulges, disc herniation, disc tears.
 But what about facet syndrome?

 So, if you look at a tripod, you have the front of the stool, but you also have two other legs, also known as facet joints.
 And if you can see here, my red dot on my vertebral model, that is a facet joint.
 That’s where the back of the joints rub together.
 So, they rub when you move, those joints rub together and there’s a capsule around that that’s very sensitive.
 It’s called the facet capsule.